Postgraduate research

 How to apply

-To apply please use the Apply link at the bottom of this page and select January 2025.
+To apply please use the Apply Link at the bottom of the page and select September 2025.

 With your application, please include:

-• In the reference section please enter the contact details of your two academic referees in the boxes provided or upload letters of reference if already available.
-Referees should not be anyone on the PhD supervisory Team.
+In the reference section please enter the contact details of your two academic referees in the boxes provided or upload letters of reference if already available.

 Eligibility